epfl-ada/ada-2022-project-metadata/README.md

 One suggestions for a variation of (3) is to manually group sub-categories into bigger categories (e.g. combine *Political_People* and *USA_Presidents* into one group).

-### Further explorations

-We have also started to explore the textual context of articles within the *People* category, e.g. the use of specific words for female and male articles.
-After finishing the analysis on the metrics, we would like to further discover the relationship between the usage of gender-related words leading to a gender bias in the dataset.

 ## Proposed timeline and internal milestones
 Our timeline consists of internal milestones on every Tuesday and Friday until the project deadline.